Tooth and gum disease in cats

 Gingivitis (inflamed gums), causes, red, painful, sensitive gums that bleed easily.
 Gingivitis is commonly caused by plaque and tartar build up but can also be caused by conditions such as Cat flu, FIV and FeLV.
 In severe cases, gingivitis can spread to the whole mouth, we call this gingivostomatitis.

 Broken teeth are often very painful, especially if the inside of the tooth (that contains nerves) is exposed.
 Once a tooth is damaged, infections are much more likely to develop and it’s often necessary to remove it.

 Tooth root abscesses

 A tooth root abscess is a pocket of pus around a tooth root that forms when bacteria get underneath the gum.
-They are often very painful and cause a swelling on one side of the face just under the eye.
-Your vet may prescribe antibiotics and in many cases, the infected tooth will need to be removed.
+Tooth root abscesses are often very painful and cause a swelling on one side of the face just under the eye.
+Treatment usually consists of antibiotics and tooth removal.

 Treatment for dental disease depends on the specific problem, but may include: